-Adapting to New 2021 E/M Codes — Top Changes for Ophthalmology
+Adapting to the 2021 E/M Changes in—Top Changes for Ophthalmology

 Why It May Be a Bigger Deal Than You Think: Experts Share Tips on How to Prepare

 Dr. Michael Rivers, Director of Ophthalmology, Dr. Jonathan Criss, Medical Director of Ophthalmology, Dr. David Goldman, Ophthalmology Team Lead, Anterior Segment and Kirk Mack, COMT, COE, CPC, CMA – Senior Consultant- BSM Consulting

 This webinar originally aired on January 8, 2021.